andrewcbuensalida/youtube/README.md

 this set the remote
-then do git push heroku mern-ecommerce-app-1 now when i do git remote -v, it shows heroku
+then do git push heroku mern-ecommerce-app-1 now when i do git remote -v, it shows heroku not working though. seems like there are a lot of ways to deploy. either connecting to github, or serving react from node, or